 Michelle Sole would say she found her calling in 2008 after a family holiday to Africa.
 Born in England, she’s always had a love and respect for nature and animals.
 In 2011 she moved to South Africa and studied to be a field guide.
 Currently she works as a field guide at Marataba in the Marakele National Park.

 When she’s not guiding, she’s traveling, seeking adventuring, and nurturing her passion of nature and wildlife through photography.
+Her curiosity about nature and wildlife is contagious.
+You’ll get sucked in to her passion and they way she shares stories of the animals in Marataba.

 How many years have you been guiding?